UniCode: Augmenting Evaluation for Code Reasoning: Scalable and Rigorous Test Generation

-\paragraph{Stage 2: Consensus Validation on Large-Scale Inputs.} For large-scale inputs ($I_\ell$), which include all test cases generated by random, adversarial, and LLM-based synthesis methods, executing a brute-force solver is computationally infeasible (see Appendix~\cref{app:algorithm_capacity}).
-Instead, we leverage the trusted pool $\mathcal{P}$ of efficient solvers.
-For each input $i \in I_\ell$, we execute all $N$ solvers in $\mathcal{P}$ and collect their outputs.
-The final ground-truth output is determined by a \textbf{strict majority vote}: an output $o$ is accepted if it is produced by more than $\lfloor N/2 \rfloor$ solvers.
+\textbf{Stage 2: Consensus on Large-Scale Inputs} For large-scale inputs ($I_\ell$) where brute-force is infeasible, we use the pool $\mathcal{P}$.
+The ground truth for $i \in I_\ell$ is determined by a strict majority vote ($> \lfloor N/2 \rfloor$) among the $N$ optimized solvers.

-\paragraph{Stage 3: LLM Adjudication for Disagreements.} If no single output achieves a strict majority, the input is flagged for adjudication.
-In this case, we identify the top two most frequent outputs, $o_1$ and $o_2$, and present them to a powerful LLM (e.g., o4-mini).
-The LLM is tasked with analyzing the problem statement, the input, and the conflicting candidate solutions to determine which output is correct.
-If the LLM provides a decisive judgment, its chosen output is accepted as the ground truth.
-If the conflict cannot be resolved, the input is discarded from the final test set to maintain its integrity.
-This final step allows us to resolve complex edge cases that might stump a purely algorithmic consensus.
-We validate each component in this pipeline can improve the accuracy of test case in~\Cref{tab:test_cases_comparison}.
+\textbf{Stage 3: LLM Adjudication} If no majority exists, the top two outputs ($o_1, o_2$) are sent to a high-reasoning LLM (e.g., o4-mini) for analysis.
+If the LLM yields a decisive judgment, that output is accepted; otherwise, the input is discarded to ensure data integrity.
+We validate that each component improves test case accuracy in \Cref{tab:test_cases_comparison}.